emberlabs/gravatarlib/README.markdown

 ### enabling secure images

 If your site is served over HTTPS, you'll likely want to serve gravatars over HTTPS as well to avoid "mixed content warnings".
-To enable "secure images" mode, call the method `\Codebite\GravatarLib\Gravatar->enableSecureImages()` before generating any gravatar URLs.
+To enable "secure images" mode, call the method `\Emberlabs\GravatarLib\Gravatar->enableSecureImages()` before generating any gravatar URLs.
-To check to see if you are using "secure images" mode, call the method `\Codebite\GravatarLib\Gravatar->usingSecureImages()`, which will return a boolean value regarding whether or not secure images mode is enabled.
+To check to see if you are using "secure images" mode, call the method `\Emberlabs\GravatarLib\Gravatar->usingSecureImages()`, which will return a boolean value regarding whether or not secure images mode is enabled.

 ### twig integration